 How to blend color in designs using the color wheel

-It comprises of primary, secondary and tertiary colors.
-The primary colors include red, blue and yellow.
+It consists of primary, secondary, and tertiary colors.
+The primary colors include red, blue, and yellow.
 The secondary colors are then created by mixing two of the primary colors to form orange, purple and green.
 The tertiary colors are then formed after combining the primary and secondary colors.

 • red + purple = magenta

 • yellow+ green = Chartreuse